veryheavypickle/headlessUbuntuSetup/README.md

 ### Reboot
 `sudo reboot`

 When rebooted, the screen should freeze.
+Before this, I hope you set up an SSH connection, I should have mentioned this before lol

 ### Verify PCI device is managed by vfio-pci
 `lspci -nnv`